rmurphey/blog-octopress/source/_posts/2012-03-25-girls-and-computers.markdown

 ![Me at a computer fair at the mall with my sister, my mother, and my friend Michael](/images/rebecca-computer.jpg)

-*Above: Me at a computer fair at the mall with my apparently indignant sister, my mother, and my friend Michael.
-"You were giving us all a tutorial, I can tell," says my mom.*
+*Above: Me at a computer fair at the mall with my sister, my mother, and my friend Michael.
+"You were giving us all a tutorial, I can tell," says my mom.
+Note the 5-1/4" external floppy drive.*

 In middle school, I started a school newspaper, and I think we used some prehistoric version of PageMaker to lay it out.
 When high school rolled around,